def1de/picow-setup/README.md

 - Copy over `mainexec.uf2` to your pico board
 - Enjoy your first pico W project

-**Note that this repository includes pre-designed classes to further assist and simplify development process.
+**Please note that this repository includes pre-designed classes to further assist and simplify development process.
 Read wiki to learn more**